Magneosolutions/vibeflow/memory-bank/techContext.md

     *   **API Specification:** OpenAPI (Swagger) for clear API documentation and contract.
     *   **Authentication:** JWT (JSON Web Tokens) for securing APIs and managing user sessions.
 Consideration for OAuth 2.0 if third-party logins are desired in the future.

-3.  **Database (VibeFlow Platform & Generated Apps):**
+3.  **Database (VibeFlow Platform):**
     *   **MongoDB Atlas:**
-        *   Primary data store for curated public datasets, boilerplate project metadata.
+        *   Primary data store for curated collections: public datasets, API metadata, learning resources, and (future) open-source components/patterns.
-        *   **Atlas Vector Search:** Core for semantic matching of user "vibes" to datasets/boilerplates.
+        *   **Atlas Vector Search:** Core for semantic matching of user "vibes" to these curated resources.
-        *   **Atlas Search:** For keyword-based filtering and faceted search.
+        *   **Atlas Search:** For keyword-based filtering and faceted search across curated collections.
-        *   Used for provisioning new, free-tier clusters for user-generated applications.
+        *   VibeFlow will **not** be provisioning MongoDB clusters for users in this model.

 4.  **AI & Machine Learning:**
     *   **Google Gemini API (or similar LLM):**
         *   Natural Language Processing (NLP): To understand user input, extract entities, and discern intent.
-        *   Vector Embedding Generation: To convert user "vibes" and dataset descriptions into vectors for semantic search.
+        *   Vector Embedding Generation: To convert user "vibes" and resource descriptions into vectors for semantic search.
-        *   Code Generation: To create starter codebases (frontend, backend, data schemas).
+        *   **Insight & Feedback Generation:** To provide the "Vibe Check," suggest data usage, explain resource relevance, and facilitate "what if" scenario analysis.
+        *   **(Limited) Code Snippet Generation:** Potentially for illustrating API usage or simple data interaction examples, not full-scale codebase generation.
-    *   *Considerations:* Model capabilities, API limits, cost, ease of integration.
+    *   *Considerations:* Model capabilities for nuanced feedback and explanation, API limits, cost, ease of integration.

-5.  **Cloud Platform (VibeFlow Platform & Generated Apps):**
+5.  **Cloud Platform (VibeFlow Platform):**
     *   **Google Cloud Platform (GCP):**
-        *   **Google Cloud Run:** For deploying and hosting the VibeFlow backend and user-generated serverless web applications.
+        *   **Google Cloud Run:** For deploying and hosting the VibeFlow backend and frontend services.
 Chosen for its simplicity, scalability, and pay-per-use model.
-        *   **Google Cloud Build:** For automating the CI/CD pipeline (containerization and deployment) of user-generated applications.
-        *   **Google Cloud APIs:** Integration with various Google APIs (e.g., Maps, Natural Language) as potential recommendations for user starter kits.
         *   **Google Cloud Identity Platform:** Chosen for managing user authentication.
-            *   *Reasoning:* Provides robust, secure, and scalable identity management, handling sign-up/sign-in flows, multi-factor authentication, and integration with various identity providers if needed in the future.
-Reduces development burden for custom auth solution.
+            *   *Reasoning:* Provides robust, secure, and scalable identity management.
+        *   (Potentially other Google APIs if relevant for direct integration into VibeFlow's analysis or as examples, e.g., Natural Language API for deeper text analysis).
+        *   VibeFlow will **not** be using Google Cloud Build to deploy user applications in this model.

-6.  **Version Control & CI/CD (Generated Apps):**
+6.  **Version Control & CI/CD (VibeFlow Platform):**
-    *   **GitHub:**
+    *   **GitHub:** For VibeFlow's own codebase.
-        *   Generated starter kits will be pushed to new GitHub repositories under the user's control (or a VibeFlow organization initially).
-        *   GitHub API will be used for programmatic repository creation.
-    *   **Google Cloud Build:** Triggered by commits to the GitHub repository (for user apps) to build and deploy.
+    *   **Google Cloud Build:** For VibeFlow's own CI/CD pipeline, deploying the platform to Cloud Run.
+    *   VibeFlow will **not** be interacting with user GitHub repositories or managing their CI/CD in this model.

 ## Development Setup & Environment
 *   **Local Development:**